Saint John's Eve: Denmark

 Saint John's Eve (Sankthansaften) is celebrated in the same manner in Denmark as the Walpurgis Night is in Sweden.
 At dusk large bonfires are lit all over the country, typically accompanied by communal singing of Midsommervisen by Holger Drachmann.
 Atop each bonfire often an effigy of a witch is placed (harking back to the days of witch trials, when real women were burned at the stake).
-The origin of this custom is a Danish folk belief that Saint John's Eve is also the night of a witches' meeting on the Brocken, the highest peak in the Harz Mountains in central Germany.

-Traditionally, the bonfires were lit to fend off witches, but today - when the witch effigy catches fire - she is said to be "flying away to Brocken", which can be interpreted as helping the witch on her way.
+Traditionally, the bonfires were lit to fend off witches, but today - when the witch effigy catches fire - she is said to be "flying away to Brocken" (Danish: "Bloksbjerg"), which can be interpreted as helping the witch on her way.
 On Saint John's Eve and Saint John's Day, churches arrange Saint John's services and family reunions also occur, which are an occasion for drinking and eating.

 England

 The feast of St. John the Baptist is one of the quarter days in England.
+A Christian monk of Lilleshall Abbey, in the 15th century, wrote:

 The town of Midsomer Norton, in Somerset, England, is sometimes said to be named after the Feast Day of St John the Baptist, which is also the dedication of the parish church.
 Wynkyn de Worde (d.
-1534) of old England cooked a special soup for the occasion in the manner of his ancestors.
+1534) cooked a special soup for the occasion in the manner of his ancestors.

 It was the custom in Yorkshire for every family who had come to live in the parish within the last year to put a table outside their house, on St. John's Eve, and place on it bread and cheese and beer and offer this to anyone who passed by.
 Any of the parish might help themselves and, if the fortunes of the family ran to it, would be invited indoors for a further supper and a festive evening.
 By this means the newcomers to the parish made many acquaintances and friends, and were helped to see themselves as having a definite place in the local community.

 The festival of Golowan in Penzance, Cornwall was created in 1991 to revive the celebration of the Feast of St John.
 Today it is marked by a torchlit procession, but in the 19th century and earlier the town was the scene of bonfires, burning tar barrels, and homemade fireworks on the principal streets.

 Estonia

-Estonians celebrate "Jaaniõhtu" on the eve of the Summer Solstice (June 23) with bonfires.
+Estonians celebrate the eve of the St John (June 23) with bonfires.
 On the islands of Saaremaa and Hiiumaa, old fishing boats may be burnt in the large pyres set ablaze.
-On Jaaniõhtu, Estonians all around the country will gather with their families, or at larger events to celebrate this important day with singing and dancing, as Estonians have done for centuries.
-The celebrations that accompany Jaaniõhtu carry on usually through the night, they are the largest and most important of the year, and the traditions are almost identical to Finland and similar to neighbours Latvia and Sweden.
+Young lovers wander through the forest looking for a lucky fern flower that is said to bloom on only this night.
+Estonians all around the country will gather with their families, or at larger events to celebrate with singing and dancing.
+The celebrations carry on usually through the night, they are the largest and most important of the year, and the traditions are almost identical to Finland and similar to neighbours Latvia and Sweden.